ifm/libo3d3xx/doc/cross_compiling.md

 Building the code is done in the standard way it is done for a native build except you need to tell `cmake` which cross-compiler to use.
 This is done by specifying the toolchain file.
+Additionally, you need to build and install each module separately and in this order: camera, framegrabber, image.
+For each module, the directions are the same.
+So, we will use the camera module for exemplary purposes.
 Assuming you are in the top-level of this source
 distribution:

+    $ cd modules/camera
     $ mkdir build
     $ cd build
     $ cmake -DCMAKE_TOOLCHAIN_FILE=../../../cmake/toolchains/linaro-arm-linux-gnueabihf.cmake ..
     $ make
     $ make package
     $ sudo make install

+You would now do the same thing for `modules/framegrabber` and `modules/image`.
+A few important notes:

+1. The order of the commands above is important.
+Specifically, running `make package` prior to `make install`.
+2. The `make package` step creates a deb that can be deployed to your embedded target (see below).
+3. The `make install` step installs the files into your sysroot.
+This is necessary because, for example, in order to properly build the `framegrabber` module, the `camera` module needs to exist on the system.

+Once you have the deployable deb packages build for each project, you can optionally (recommended) clean up your sysroot with the following *uninstall* command.
+Please note, you would do this in the `build` directory for each module you built and installed.
+Here is an example of cleaning up the `camera` module install from your sysroot (do the same for `framegrabber` and `image`):

+    $ cd modules/camera/build
     $ sudo xargs rm < install_manifest.txt

-    $ cmake -DCMAKE_TOOLCHAIN_FILE=cmake/toolchains/linaro-arm-linux-gnueabihf.cmake ..
-    $ make
-    $ make package

-**NOTE:** Beyond specifying the `-DCMAKE_TOOLCHAIN_FILE` directive, you can also specify any of the other options discussed [here](custom_builds.md).

-A few things to note at this point.
+A few other things to note at this point.
 First, by default, the GUI viewer application is not built as it is assumed you are deploying code to a headless embedded Linux system.
 Second, the unit tests have been built but you will not have a `make check` target available to you as the built code is for the ARM